graciellehigino/ms_range_interactions/manuscript.md

 with a buffer for the prey to account for species mobility.](figures/serval_mismatch_combined.png){#fig:serval}

-Finally, the extreme case of *Canis aureus* illustrates a lack of both geographical and ecological information: none of its GBIF occurrences and none of its preys occur inside its IUCN range.
+Finally, the extreme case of *Canis aureus* illustrates a lack of both geographical and ecological information: only half of its GBIF presence pixels and none of its preys occur inside its IUCN range.
 We believe, therefore, that the validation of species distribution based on ecological interaction is a relevant method that can further fill in information gaps.
 Nevertheless, it is imperative that more geographically explicit data about ecological networks and interactions become available.
-This would help clarify when cooccurrences can be translated into interactions and help the development of more advanced validation methods for occurrence data.
+This would help clarify when cooccurrences can be translated into interactions [@Windsor2022UsiEco] and help the development of more advanced validation methods for occurrence data.

 ## Next steps